Bug report #4544

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||14460|

 I joined a shape file with a dbf file and wanted to do a classification of one of the columns.
 When I used a "categorized" classification, I can see that the values of the column are OK, however, when I used the "Graduated" classification for the same column, the software take values of another column which doesn't correspond to the column I want.
 How this problem could be solved?

-#3 Updated by Alexander Bruy almost 9 years ago
+#3 Updated by Alexander Bruy over 9 years ago

 - Crashes QGIS or corrupts data set to No

 Tested with master.
 Shapefile + joined cvs, classification with graduated and categorized renderers works fine.
 Please reopen if necessary and provide sample dataset.